Skip to main content

 Health-contingent programs must offer a reasonable alternative for individuals whose medical condition makes meeting the primary goal inadvisable.

-The concept of a is the legal system’s primary tool for accommodating individual differences.
+The concept of a reasonable alternative is the legal system’s primary tool for accommodating individual differences.
 If you have a medical condition that makes it unreasonably difficult or medically inadvisable to meet a specific health outcome, the plan must provide another way for you to earn the reward.

 This could involve following the recommendations of your personal physician or participating in an educational program.
 While this mechanism provides an escape hatch, it places the burden on the employee to disclose a medical condition, raising privacy concerns and highlighting the fundamentally reactive nature of the accommodation process.